 – Staffing (not only the pharmacist, but technicians and ancillary support staff personnel)

 As always, please contact us here at HCC if you have questions regarding establishing or running an oncology or cancer specialty pharmacy.
-With over 27 years in the Pharmacy Consulting business, HCC can assist with expert advice in any area of your pharmacy business or practice.
+With over 30+ years in the Pharmacy Consulting business, HCC can assist your business with expert advice in any area of your pharmacy operation or practice.
 We urge you to contact us today to see how our Pharmacy Consulting services can help.
 With a full-time staff of in-house Pharmacy Consultant specialists, HCC can answer any questions that you may have in all areas of your business.
 Contact us online or call us at 800-642-1652.